-- 3. Number and height of erosional pedestals or terracettes: occur on this site but are not extensive.
-In areas where flow patterns and/or rills are present, a few pedestals may be expected.
-Terracettes also occur on the site uphill from tall shrub bases, stones and large bunchgrasses.
-They are not extensive. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): data is not available.
-On sites in mid-seral status bare ground may range from 35-55 percent. - 5.
+3. Number and height of erosional pedestals or terracettes: both occur on this site but are not extensive.
+In areas

+- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): may range from 10-20 percent but additional data is needed. - 5.
 Number of gullies and erosion associated with gullies: do not occur on this site.